Bielik 7B v0.1: A Polish Language Model -- Development, Insights, and Evaluation: Pre-training

 \subsubsection{Data Cleanup}

-To improve the quality of the documents, we implemented a series of heuristics aimed at removing damaged and unwanted text fragments, anonymizing personal data (such as physical addresses, email addresses, phone numbers, and URLs), and fixing encoding or formatting issues.
-As a result of this process, we obtained higher-quality texts, which allowed for further quality assessment.
+The foundation of our pre-training corpus was a broad collection of texts from the Polish web (including processed data from the CulturaX and HPLT datasets), supplemented with digitized library resources and publicly available documents.
+To improve the quality of this data, we implemented a series of heuristics aimed at removing damaged and unwanted text fragments, anonymizing personal data (such as physical addresses, email addresses, phone numbers, and URLs), and fixing encoding or formatting issues.
+As a result of this process, we obtained higher-quality texts, which were ready for a detailed quality assessment.